landoskape/dominoes/docs/pointerArchitectureComparison.md

 ## Results
-I trained 5 networks of each architecture and compared their performance on the problem.
+I trained 5 networks of each architecture and compared their performance on the task.
 Each curve is an average of the performance of all networks from each type.
 The number of tokens per "hand" is always 8, which means the best the networks can do in each rollout is a total reward of 8.